-val imp = Importance(e2, 10000)
+val imp = Importance(10000, e2)

-The second argument to Importance is an indication of how many samples the algorithm should take.
+The first argument to Importance is an indication of how many samples the algorithm should take.
+The second argument (and subsequent arguments) lists the element(s) that will be queried.
 After calling imp.start(), you can use the methods distribution, probability, and expectation to answer queries.

-Figaro also provides an anytime importance sampling algorithm that runs in a separate thread and continues to accumulate samples until it is stopped.
+The importance sampling algorithm used above is an example of a “One-Time” algorithm.
+That is, the algorithm is run for 10,000 iterations and terminates; it cannot be used again.
+Figaro also provides an “Anytime” importance sampling algorithm that runs in a separate thread and continues to accumulate samples until it is stopped.
 Two additional methods are provided in the interface. imp.stop() stops it from accumulating samples, while imp.restart() starts it going again, carrying on from where it left off before.
 In addition, the kill method has the additional effect of killing the thread, so it is essential that it be called when you are finished with the Importance object.
 To create an anytime importance algorithm, simply omit the number of samples argument to Importance.
 A typical way of using anytime importance sampling, allowing it to run for one second, is as follows:

 val imp = Importance(e2)